 There are many people who spend all their time giving aid to the needy and joining movements for the betterment of society.
 To be sure, this ought not to be discounted.
 But their root anxiety, growing out of their false view of themselves and the universe, goes unrelieved, gnawing at their hearts and robbing them of a rich and joyous life.
 Those who sponsor and engage in such social betterment activities look upon themselves consciously or unconsciously, as morally superior and so never bother to purge their minds of greed, anger and delusive thinking.
 But the time comes when, having grown exhausted from all their restless activity, they can no longer conceal themselves from their basic anxieties about life and death.
 Then they seriously begin to question why life has not more meaning and zest.
-Now for the first time they wonder whether instead of trying to save others they ought not to save themselves first. - Philip Kapleau, The 3 Pillars of Zen.
+Now for the first time they wonder whether instead of trying to save others they ought not to save themselves first.- From The Three Pillars of Zen by Philip Kapleau

 Thus the marriage counsellor tells us, the husband should 'understand' his wife and be helpful.
 He should comment favourably on her new dress, and on a tasty dish.
 She, in turn, should understand when he comes home tired and disgruntled, she should listen attentively when he talks about his business troubles, should not be angry but understanding when he forgets her birthday.
 All this kind of relationship amounts to is the well oiled relationship between two persons who remain strangers all their lives, who never arrive at a 'central relationship', but who treat each other with courtesy and who attempt to make each other feel better